IDI-Systems/SSProCloud-Docker/README.md

 ### Floating License Server

-Minimal configuration includes modifying the `ssflsgroups.config` to allow access to the Floating License Config Client to connect to the Server.
-The following can be done in Admin mode inside the container or in volume-mounted `winehome`.

-- Open `"winehome/wineuser/.wine/drive_c/Program Files/Sparx Systems/Pro Cloud Server/Service/ssflsgroups.config"`.
-- Find Administrator group named `Sparx PCS Floating License Admin`.
-- Replace `EncryptPwd=Z?@k$wvaxzm2Ak` with `Password=admin` (or other custom password).
-    - _Floating License Config Client will crash if an empty password is provided!_

-Now Floating License Config Client can connect to Floating License Server using the following details:
+Floating License Config Client can connect to Floating License Server using the following details:
 - Protocol: `https://`
 - Server Address: `localhost`
 - Port: `1805`
-- User Name: `admin`
-- Password: `admin` (or password set above)
+- Username and Password as noted above

 Keystore should successfully load and additional configuration can be done in the user interface or through `ssflsgroups.config` file.